- Homosexuality

 Right to change legal gender in Arkansas is legal, but requires surgery.

-Gender-affirming care in Arkansas is legal.
+Gender-affirming care in Arkansas is restricted.

 However, healthcare professionals are allowed to decline gender transition procedures if it is "against their religious views".